lsst-dm/dmtn-007/index.rst

 Appendix II.
 Putative issues with the existing ``dipoleMeasurement`` PSF fitting algorithm
 ====================================================================

-The PSF fitting is slow.
+The dipole PSF fitting is slow.
 It takes ~20ms per dipole for most measurements on my fast Macbook Pro (longer times, especially for closely-separated dipoles).